Catharine Crozier: Performing career

 In 1941, Crozier made her concert debut in the Washington National Cathedral at the American Guild of Organists National Convention, after which she concertized across the United States, Canada, and Europe in solo recitals and with ensembles, including the New York Philharmonic, the Rochester Philharmonic Orchestra, and the Musica Aeterna Orchestra of New York.
 In 1955 she played the inaugural recital on Pittsburgh's Sixth United Presbyterian Church's new four-manual Aeolian-Skinner organ.
-In 1962, she and two other organists, E. Power Biggs and Virgil Fox, performed the inaugural recital on the new organ at Philharmonic Hall, now called Avery Fisher Hall, at Lincoln Center for the Performing Arts.
+In 1962, she and two other organists, E. Power Biggs and Virgil Fox, performed the inaugural recital on the new organ at Philharmonic Hall, later renamed David Geffen Hall, at Lincoln Center for the Performing Arts.
 She was one of the honored guests celebrating the New York Philharmonic Orchestra's 125th birthday at Lincoln Center in December 1967.
 Crozier also inaugurated the Kuhn Organ in Alice Tully Hall in 1975.
 In 1973 she was the featured organist at the International Contemporary Organ Music Festival at the Hartt School of Music.

 In 1993, Crozier moved to Portland, Oregon, where she served as Artist in Residence at Trinity Episcopal Cathedral until shortly before her death in 2003 at the age of 89.

 Crozier championed the works of contemporary composers, including Paul Hindemith, Vincent Persichetti, Ned Rorem, and Leo Sowerby.
 She was also known for her specializations in historical French and German repertoire, which she recorded extensively.